FuelLabs/fuels-rs/docs/src/getting-started/account.md

 - `force_transfer_to_contract`
 - `withdraw_to_base_layer`

 The following examples are provided for a `Wallet` account.
-A `Predicate` account would work similarly but requires you to set its predicate data before attempting to spend resources owned by it.
+A `Predicate` account would work similarly, but you might need to set its predicate data before attempting to spend resources owned by it.

 With `wallet.transfer` you can initiate a transaction to transfer an asset from your account to a target address.